apple/coremltools/docs-guides/_sources/source/mlmodel-utilities.md

 ### Example

-The following code loads the `MobileNetV2.mlpackage` converted in [Getting Started](introductory-quickstart) (from the previously trained [MobileNetV2](https://www.tensorflow.org/api_docs/python/tf/keras/applications/mobilenet_v2) model, which is based on the [tensorflow.keras.applications](https://www.tensorflow.org/api_docs/python/tf/keras/applications)).
+The following code loads the `SegmentationModel_with_metadata.mlpackage` saved in [Converting a PyTorch Segmentation Model](pytorch-conversion-examples.md#open-the-model-in-xcode).
 It uses [`get_weights_metadata()`](https://apple.github.io/coremltools/source/coremltools.optimize.coreml.post_training_quantization.html#coremltools.optimize.coreml.get_weights_metadata), which specifies the size threshold (`2048`) in the `weight_threshold` parameter.
 A weight tensor is included in the resulting dictionary only if its total number of elements are greater than `weight_threshold`.

 The example also shows how to get the name of the last weight in the model.
 The code palettizes all ops except the last weight, which is a common practical scenario when the last layer is more sensitive and should be skipped from quantization: